Jetfire

 Jetfire is the name of several fictional characters from the Transformers franchise.
-He is almost always depicted as an Autobot with flight capabilities and a jet or space shuttle as an alternate mode.
-In some continuities he is a former Decepticon.
+He is almost always depicted as an Autobot with flight capabilities and a jet or Space Shuttle as an alternate mode.
+In some continuities, he is a former Decepticon.

 Transformers: Generation 1

-In the many stories of Jetfire (who was referred to as Skyfire in the TV series, known in Italy as Aquila, Eagle) told through the numerous Generation 1 continuities, there is one constant aspect — an early affiliation with the Decepticons, which has served only to convince him to side with the Autobots.
-Jetfire's dedication to the Autobot cause is matched only by his devotion to scientific and technological advancement — this, he believes, is the only way in which victory over the Decepticons can be achieved.
-It is this overriding belief that tempers his bravado in battle, but nevertheless, he is often one of the most eager Autobots to plunge into combat, and his position as one of the fastest usually means he is the first to do so.
-Jetfire is created from the same mold as the VF-1S Super Valkyrie from the Macross series (see Toys), including the VF-1S's Gun pod, which is described as a laser on Jetfire's technical specifications.
+In the many stories of Jetfire (who was referred to as Skyfire in the TV series), told through the numerous Generation 1 continuities, there is one constant aspect—an early affiliation with the Decepticons, which has served only to convince him to side with the Autobots.
+Jetfire's dedication to the Autobot cause is matched only by his devotion to scientific and technological advancement.
+He believes this is the only way victory over the Decepticons can be achieved.
+It is this overriding belief that tempers his bravado in battle.
+Nevertheless, he is often one of the most eager Autobots to plunge into combat, and his position as one of the fastest usually means he is the first to do so.
+Jetfire is created from the same mold as the VF-1S Super Valkyrie from the Macross series (see Toys), including the VF-1S's gun pod which is described as a laser on Jetfire's technical specifications.
 He uses a photon missile launcher in robot mode.